Fossils (band): Formation and early years: 1998–2000

-The band was formed by Rupam Islam, the vocalist.
-Their first stage show was held on 9 January 1999 at Najrul Mancha for Gaan 99 organised by HMV.
-While performing on stage as Rupam Islam and group, on that very day Rupam announced that henceforth he will perform as Fossils.
-This show had Deep on acoustic guitar, Deep Ghosh on guitars, Tanmoy on bass, Rajiv on drums and Rupam.
-This line up was short lived and the very next show saw Chandra and Teno on guitars, Baji on drums, Bumpy on bass, Jatu on keyboards and Rupam.
+The band was formed by Rupam Islam.
+Their first stage show was held on 9 January 1999 at Najrul Mancha for Gaan 99 organised by His Master's Voice.
+While performing on stage as "Rupam Islam and group," Rupam announced the band's new name, Fossils.
+This initial show had Deep on acoustic guitar, Deep Ghosh on guitars, Tanmoy on bass, and Rajiv on drums.
+This line-up was short lived however, and the very next show saw Chandra and Teno on guitars, Baji on drums, Bumpy on bass, Jatu on keyboards and Rupam.